 It’s also worse after longer races — like marathons and ultras.

-The amount of DOMS you experience is just a reflection of how well conditioned your muscles are for a particular workout or race.
+The amount of DOMS you experience is just a reflection of how well conditioned your muscles are.

-Here’s the interesting thing: downhill running training is just like strength training, while it initially causes DOMS, our muscles then adapt and become stronger.
-And this adaptation helps to protect our muscles against DOMS.
+Here’s the interesting thing: downhill running training is just like strength training, while it initially causes DOMS, your muscles then adapt and become stronger.
+It’s this adaptation that protects your muscles against DOMS.

 So why does downhill running cause DOMS?